GACJ/complib-help/docs/methods/method_properties.md

 :   For principles, this means that the plain course contains an unequal number of **odd** and **even** rows (see [Row Parity](../advanced/row_parity.md)).
 For hunters, this means that there are an unequal number of odd and even rows for any given position in the hunt path of the **principal hunt bell**.

 Layered
-:   Each row of the plain course can be separated into two or more **non-overlapping groups** of adjacent bells such that no bell strays outside of its starting group during the course.
+:   Each row of the plain course can be separated into two or more **non-overlapping groups** of bells in contiguous positions such that no bell strays outside of its starting group during the course.
 For example, [Plain Bob Minor](https://complib.org/method/11349) rung on 8 bells with 7 and 8 dodging behind is equivalent to the layered method [Broadley Little Bob Major](https://complib.org/method/29080).

 ## Miscellaneous
 In addition to the above, the properties tab also lists miscellaneous information about the method in text form.
 The listed items are: